thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-11-LLM-serving.md

 **What it does**: These are techniques that reduce the time and resources required to generate responses from your model, without retraining or changing the architecture.

-**Why it matters in the story**: You’ve tailored your model to specific needs—now you need it to perform under pressure.
+**Why it matters**: You’ve tailored your model to specific needs—now you need it to perform under pressure.
 Optimization ensures your system delivers answers quickly and cost-effectively, even at scale.

 ### Key techniques:
 - **Speculative decoding**: Let a small model guess the output, then validate it with the big model.